Free summer concerts, festivals, and events in Winnipeg, Manitoba

 Manitobans love their summers.
 If you live in Winnipeg, Manitoba or plan to visit over the summer, you have many opportunities to attend concerts, festivals, and other events for free.

-It is free to watch rowers compete in the annual Dragon Boat Festival at Lake Shirley Water Ski Park.
-The Canadian Cancer Society, together with the Manitoba Paddling Association, present this event June 3 and 4.
+It is free to watch rowers compete in the annual Dragon Boat Festival, presented by the Canadian Cancer Society, together with the Manitoba Paddling Association.

-The International Jazz Festival takes place in mid June.
+The Winnipeg International Jazz Festival takes place in mid June.
 On opening weekend, free outdoor concerts are held in Old Market Square in the Exchange District.
 Free concerts are also held noon hours during the festival.
-2016 dates for the Jazz Festival are June 16 through 26.

 Events throughout the city celebrate Canada Day on July 1.
 Free activities are scheduled at Assiniboine Park and The Forks.
 The Osborne Village Canada Day Street Festival features children’s entertainment and musical stages.

 The Summer Entertainment Series in Assiniboine Park offers free musical acts and movies.
 Get your fill of jazz on Sundays with an afternoon concert in the Leo Mol Sculpture Garden and Sunday Night Smooth Jazz at the large outdoor stage of the Lyric Theatre.
 Watch a movie double feature Friday evenings.
 Musical acts scheduled through the summer include the Winnipeg Symphony Orchestra, Winnipeg Pops Orchestra, Ron Paley Big Band and others.
-The Royal Winnipeg Ballet has performances scheduled at the Lyric Theatre July 24 and 25.
+And there is Ballet in the Park by the Royal Winnipeg Ballet.

 Tuesday evenings in August, Movies on Memorial offers the opportunity to watch a movie under the stars at Memorial Park in front of Manitoba’s Legislature Building.

-As summer comes to an end, you can take in Manyfest on September 9 – 11, 2016.
+As summer comes to an end, you can take in Manyfest in September.
 Manyfest is a downtown street festival featuring a kid’s play zone, live music, dancing at two stages, and a movie on a giant outdoor screen in Memorial Park.

 Based on experience in past years, other free events are likely to be announced as we get further into the season.
 Do you know of other free concerts or festivals in Winnipeg this summer?
 Do you have a favourite free summer event in another city?